cloudlabs-ufscar/blog/content/sec/dam-ctf-2025-data/index.md

   return 0;
 }
 ```
-This function checks if DAT_00106280 is equal to 7, and if it is, it appends a 'g' (ASCII 0x67) to DAT_001062a0.
-Well, we remember DAT_001062a0 is the empty string that was initialized earlier.
-Not only that, if we look at the main function, we see that DAT_00106280 is incremented by one in every loop iteration.
-Easy to infer that DAT_00106280 is a 'turn' or 'round' counter in this program.
+This function checks if `DAT_00106280` is equal to 7, and if it is, it appends a 'g' (ASCII 0x67) to `DAT_001062a0`.
+Well, we remember `DAT_001062a0` is the empty string that was initialized earlier.
+Not only that, if we look at the main function, we see that `DAT_00106280` is incremented by one in every loop iteration.
+Easy to infer that `DAT_00106280`is a 'turn' or 'round' counter in this program.
 When we get to the seventh round, a g is appended to the empty string.
 This already tells us a lot!
-We're most likely building a string on DAT_001062a0, one turn at a time, with the most probable goal being to build
+We're most likely building a string on `DAT_001062a0`, one turn at a time, with the most probable goal being to build
-"inagalaxyfarfaraway".
+`"inagalaxyfarfaraway"`.

-If DAT_00106280 is not equal to 7, the function returns 0, and in those cases FUN_00102f95 is called next by main.
+If `DAT_00106280` is not equal to 7, the function returns 0, and in those cases `FUN_00102f95` is called next by main.
 This is a big one, I'll cut off the variable declarations and focus on the most important part:
 ```C
 iVar3 = FUN_00103b1f(__isoc23_strtol,&DAT_00104045,local_228,0,10);
       if (iVar3 == 1) {